 Pursuing higher education improves the national economic situation.
 This outcome was likely not your primary goal in going to college, but it does have significant implications for you.
-Countries with higher literacy rates also have better economic projections.2 When a population is better educated, employment opportunities generally pay better and are more readily available.
+Countries with higher literacy rates generally experience the following benefits:

 11. Personal Growth

 You need never stop learning, and one major benefit of education is learning how to learn.
 Having completed your formal education, you will know even better how to find the information you want, and how to read and study effectively to become more knowledgeable about the world around you.

 Education thus helps you continue to grow as an individual throughout your life.
 The questions that you ask about the world, now or later, can be explored and answered through your study.
 The more questions you ask, the more you get to know what is important to you and the world around you.
 Understanding the importance of education fuels your personal growth.

 Through education, you learn research skills and how to question what you read and hear.
 Higher education helps you evaluate the information you receive and determine whether the sources are likely to be reliable and impartial.

 The Value of Education is Undeniable: Get Started Today

 Earning a degree at Grand Canyon University (GCU) empowers you to answer with confidence when your students ask, What is the importance of education?
 Become an elementary school teacher and help shape children's early experiences of education.
 Or earn a secondary teaching degree and work with older students.
 No matter what age range or level you teach, earning an education degree helps you support students’ lives and futures.